 Top Rhetorical Analysis Topics

 Some students want to write about something unique.
-As such, they choose unique topics for rhetorical analysis essay.
+As such, they choose unique topics for rhetorical analysis essays.
 If you’re such a student, pick a topic from this category.

 - Symbolism theme in The Things They Carried